rogeruiz/budget/README.md

 the ledger file.
 It also is hard-coded to only look at the `Assets` and `Liabilities:Credit` categories which we use to consider our debt ratio.

+#### Balances

+The `scripts/balancess` file reports out the same categories that Balance watch reports but without the actual watching.
+Useful when you want to leave a snapshot up on the screen when you step away from ledger for a little while.

 #### Register

 The `scripts/register` file is a simple wrapper around the `ledger register`